 - elements with

-We can have a look at a couple of these in order to see the effect that creating a new BFC has.
-In the below example I have a floated element, it is inside a div with a border applied, and the content of that div has floated alongside our float.
+div has floated alongside the floated element.
 As the content of the float is taller than the content alongside it, the border of the div now runs through the float.
-As explained in the guide to in-flow and out of flow elements, the float has been taken out of flow and so the background and border of the div only contain the content and not the float.
+As explained in the guide to in-flow and out of flow elements, the float has been taken out of flo so the background and border of the div only contain the content and not the float.

-Create a new BFC would contain the float, and a typical way to do this in the past has bee not set
+Creating a new BFC would contain the float.
+A typical way to do this in the past has been to set

-overflow: auto or see other value than the initial value of
+overflow: auto or set other values than the initial value of

 A newer value of